Cup-Of-JavaScript/javascript-express-api-postgres-2/readme.md

 # Notes
 - `api.template.js` is a file that can be used to start building your Express API
-- Be sure to run `create-bookstore-db.sql` in your student database (if you haven't already)
+- Be sure to run `create-banking-db.sql` in your student database (if you haven't already)

 # Videos
 - [What is an API (7m)](https://youtu.be/Yzx7ihtCGBs)